 Swedish Traditional Music/Svensk folkmusik A concise discussion of traditional Swedish folk music forms and instruments, with sample tunes and links to other sites.

-Want to try online search tools?
+Want to try a variety of online search tools?
 Choose your partners (listed alphabetically):